-Douglas M. Dunn, 70, has been a Director of Universal Stainless since 1997.
+Douglas M. Dunn, 71, has been a Director of Universal Stainless since 1997.
 Mr. Dunn has been the managing partner of Dunn Associates, a partnership owning and managing real estate investments, since 1971.
 Since March 2011, Mr. Dunn has served on the Board of Directors of Umami Sustainable Seafood Inc., an owner and operator of aquaculture operations.
-Since 2006, Mr. Dunn also has served on the Board of Directors of Power Efficiency Corporation, a company which is involved with the design, development, marketing and sales of solid state electrical devices that reduce energy consumption.
 Mr. Dunn was Dean of the Graduate School of Industrial Administration (now the Tepper School of Business), Carnegie Mellon University, from 1996 to 2002.
-From 1999 until 2006, Mr. Dunn served on the Board of Directors of advisors of Solutions Consulting LLC, an enterprise software and e-commerce solutions company and a wholly owned subsidiary of Perot Systems Corporation.
-From 2000 until 2005, Mr. Dunn served on the Board of Directors of VocalTec Communications Ltd., a global provider of carrier-class multimedia and voice-over-IP solutions for communication service providers.
 Mr. Dunn has served on other boards of directors of companies and organizations in such fields as technology and consulting.